ProgrammerPeter2/scout-engine/scout/readme.md

 When an event happened, the source window will call the dispatcher's `HandleEvent` method.
 You can use it for your own ideas too.

+#### Checking input state
+When an input event is fired, Scout Engine records the state of pressed buttons (both keyboard and mouse) and the mouse position.
+For checking if a key is pressed call `Scout::Input::GetKey(int key)`, and for mouse button call `Scout::Input::GetMouseButton(int button)`.
+You can get the current mouse position by calling `Scout::Input::GetMousePos`.
+It returns a `MouseData` struct, which is the container of the x and y mouse position.
 ### A minimal multi-window application
 At the end of the day though not really much changed.
 You just need to create an application with 1 (or more) windows and create a "run-loop" for it.
-If you want you can also subscribe for events with your custom event processors to interact with users.
+If you want you can also subscribe for events with your custom event processors to interact with users (and you can also check the input state).

 But first, you'll need a header for your application:
 ```c++